Table of Contents

 • Better for travel: With eSIM, you can instantly add a local plan without removing your primary SIM.

-• Device compatibility: Some smartphones offer only eSIM + physical SIM, while others support dual eSIM profiles.
+• Device compatibility: Some smartphones offer only an eSIM and a physical SIM, while others support dual eSIM profiles.
 Plus, Dual SIM functionality varies by device and carrier.

 Think of Dual SIM as having two Netflix profiles under one subscription.
-You can switch between them without having to log out.
+You can switch between them without logging out.

 So, is eSIM just a trend, or is it the future?
 Let’s explore.